dev-rohitsaini/Locus/README.md

 src->test->java->PicRightApiAssignment.java

-Here are the assertions have been implemented the code:
+Here are the assertions have been implemented in the code:

 testGetBooksData: